IOTechSystems/support-alarms-docs/tutorial/docs/contents.md

   ![Create_Email_Action](./images/06-Create_Email_Action.png)

-- View actions to ensure the successful creation of the action and copy the action ID using the following GraphQL query:
+- To ensure the successful creation of the Action use the following GraphQL query:
 ```GraphQL
 query{
   Action(